As RWE’s UK Country Chair, and Chair of the RWE UK Renewables Boards, Tom is the most

 Prior to joining CCSA, Judith worked for both the UK Business Council for Sustainable Energy and the Combined Heat and Power Association as a Researcher.

-Joe is the CCSA’s Senior Public Affairs and Communications Officer, leading the CCSA’s UK media relations, external affairs and parliamentary engagement.
+Joe is the CCSA’s Senior Public Affairs and Communications Officer, supporting the CCSA’s UK media relations, external affairs and parliamentary engagement.

 Prior to joining the CCSA, Joe worked in various strategic campaigning and communication roles for the Labour Party, a Member of Parliament, Labour for a Public Vote and Keir Starmer’s leadership campaign.
 He holds a BA (Hons) degree in Public Relations & Brand Communication from Leeds Beckett University.